UniversalDependencies/docs/_ga-feat/VerbForm.md

 * _na ndaoine <b>fásta</b>_ "the adults" _lit. "the <b>grown</b> people"_
 * _Dé Domhnaigh seo <b>caite</b>_ "this <b>past</b> Sunday"

-##### Introducing complement clause
 * _Tá gearán <b>déanta</b> ag Unison_ "Unison have <b>made</b> a complaint"
 * _An mothaíonn tú <b>sábháilte</b>?_ "Do you feel <b>safe</b>?"
 * _Tá a lán <b>scríofa</b> ar an ábhar seo_ "There's a lot <b>written</b> on this topic"

 ### `Vnoun` : verbal noun

-Verbal nouns are nouns that take the form of a verb.
+Verbal nouns are similar to an infinitive verb in English, however they function as a noun rather than a verb.
 They may be used to introduce a clausal complement, (see [xcomp](ga-dep/xcomp)), as a conjunct, or as a root of the sentence.
-The noun is preceded by the preposition <b>ag</b> which loosely translates to "in the process of" in this situation.
+The noun is preceded by the preposition <b>ag</b> which loosely translates to "in the process of" in this context.
+The object of the verbal noun is in the genitive case (see [Case](ga/feat/all.html#gen--genitive-case)).

 #### Examples